dstndstn/ch_frb_io/README.md

 and well optimized/tested, but there are some missing features and loose ends noted later in this README.

+There isn't much documentation for the networking code right now, but the code is pretty well commented, so reading the source code shouldn't be too painful.
+The following may also help:
+  - There are some pdf slides in docs/
+  - In the ch_frb_l1 github repo, there is a toy program which sends a network stream (ch-simulate-l0) and a toy program which receives a network stream (ch-frb-l1)
+  - In the rf_pipelines repo, a python interface to the networking code is defined (but not as complete as the C++ interface).
+In examples/example5_network, there is a pair of toy python pipelines which send and receive data over the network, making waterfall plots on both sides so that the input and output can be visually compared.
 This code is mostly used as a library in other places (e.g. https://github.com/kmsmith137/ch_vdif_assembler or https://github.com/kmsmith137/rf_pipelines), but there are a few standalone command-line utilities here:
 ```